gpaux/Mediana/CaseStudy01.md

           description = "Clinical trial in patients with pulmonary arterial hypertension")
 {% endhighlight %}

-The user can also customize his report by defining the structure of the result section.
-In this example, a section will be created for each outcome parameters scenarios (using the `Section` object) and the tables will be sorted by sample size (using the `Table` object).
-In order to explicitely define the outcome parameters scenarios and the sample size, labels will be assigned using the `CustomLabel` object:
+The user can easily customize the simulation report by defining report sections and specifying properties of summary tables in the report.
+The code shown below creates a separate section within the report for each set of outcome parameters (using the `Section` object) and sets the sorting option for the summary tables (using the `Table` object).
+The tables will be sorted by the sample size.
+Further, in order to define descriptive labels for the outcome parameter scenarios and sample size scenarios, the `CustomLabel` object needs to be used:

 {% highlight R %}
 case.study1.presentation.model = case.study1.presentation.model +
   Section(by = "outcome.parameter") +